 Although this is a very conservative estimate, since this would assume that there is a constant gap around the entire circle and not just at its greatest point, by using this value we have a significant amount of water loss that can account for a nearly 40% loss in efficiency.
-We are currently looking into testing different types of seals to help lower this.,,e tested:
+We are currently looking into testing different types of seals, with a leather seal looking the most favorable.

+Results

+We have tested the diaphragm pump with different membrane materials, including various thicknesses of Santoprene, garbage bags, and bread bags.
+Unfortunately, garbage bags and bread bags are not able to handle the pressure from the water reservoir and ruptured almost immediately as the pump was primed.
+The 0.79 mm Santoprene worked for the majority of the testing phase, although it did end up rupturing after most of our testing was conducted.

+Below is a table indicating the discharge rates of each membrane material that we tested: